-Florissant woman arrested for killing fiancé
+Florissant woman in custody for killing fiancé

-FLORISSANT, Mo. – Florissant police arrested a woman Wednesday for allegedly killing her fiancé at their home.
+FLORISSANT, Mo. – Florissant police took a woman into custody Wednesday for allegedly killing her fiancé at their home.

 According to Officer Steve Michael, a spokesman for the Florissant Police Department, police were called to a home in the 200 block of Raymond Drive at 12:45 p.m. on Wednesday.